Reclaim The City: Occupations of Cissie Gool House and Ahmed Kathrada House

-Reclaim The City, along with evicted and houseless residents of the inner city in Cape Town, occupied the old unused Woodstock Hospital in March 2017.
+Reclaim The City, along with evicted and unhoused residents of Cape Town's inner city, occupied the unused Woodstock Hospital in March 2017.
 They turned the property into a housing occupation for hundreds of families.
 The occupation has been likened to a modern-day commune in the image of the famous Paris Commune of 1871.

-Also in March 2017, Reclaim The City spearheaded a second occupation, that of the former Helen Bowden Nurses Home in the wealthy suburb of Green Point in Cape Town.
-The property was turned into housing for a few hundred families.
+Also in March 2017, Reclaim The City spearheaded a second occupation: the former Helen Bowden Nurses Home in the wealthy suburb of Green Point in Cape Town.
+The property was converted into housing for a few hundred families.

-Both occupations have been called a "tool to hold government to account" and have been referred to as "the only affordable housing opportunities for poor and working-class people in the metro".
+Both occupations have been described as a "tool to hold government to account" and referred to as "the only affordable housing opportunities for poor and working-class people in the metro".